ColdMacaroni/libcry/README.md

 A neat c testing library/framework with the goal of having the least boilerplate 🥲

+Each test suite is its own self-contained binary with a consistent CLI.
+No more dedicated test runners!
+These binaries implement the [Test Anything Protocol](http://testanything.org/), so you can use any consumer that you'd like!
+TAP is pretty enough that you can just run them normally as well.

 ## Roadmap

 - [ ] For 1.0